The Ranger Clutch Fluid Protocol

 If you want an alternative to the GM-branded fluid, I’ve used

-Prestone brand with good results for six years in three Z06s.
-That
+Prestone brand with good results for eight years in three Z06s.

-means, following the fluid change protocol with Prestone, I’ve had
+That means, following the fluid change protocol with Prestone, I’ve

-no clutch pedal issue.
-I am currently using Prestone DOT4 Synthetic
+had no clutch pedal issue.
+I am currently using Prestone DOT4

-in my 2006 Z06.
-But I have no reason to believe that my results
+Synthetic in my 2006 Z06.
+But I have no reason to believe that my

-would be different with any other good brand, so long as the
+results would be different with any other good brand, so long as

 DOT4.